-Cowboy Caviar is between 2-5 points for a 3 ounce serving.
-Cowboy caviar is low in points because it’s made with healthy beans.
+Cowboy Caviar is low in points because it’s made with healthy beans.
 However, it is often made with a dressing that is heavy in olive oil.

-We placed the oil in our salad with vegetable broth to make it even lower in points.
+We replaced the oil in our salad with vegetable broth to make it even lower in points.

-Click here for the WW Personal Points for this recipe in the WW app.
+Click here for the WW Points for this recipe in the WW app.

 For more healthy bean recipes, check out our huge list of ways to eat beans to lose weight.

 Who Invented Cowboy Caviar?

 There are different versions of this Cowboy Salsa, but Boulderlocavor said it originally was invented by Helen Corbitt, the Director of Food Services at Neiman-Marcus in Texas in the early1900s.

 Cowboy Caviar, also known as Texas Caviar or Cowboy Salsa, is a simple salsa/bean salad with a complex flavor.

 “Some people call this “Cowboy Caviar” as a nickname to Texas Caviar.
 It got the name of “Texas caviar” because that’s where it was created – by a woman named Helen Corbitt, in 1940.
 She actually created the dish in an attempt to add more flavor to black eyed peas for a New Years Eve dish (they are sometimes eaten on NYE for good luck + prosperity in the new year!).
 Since she didn’t like black eyed peas, she added a whole bunch of goodness on top of it to cover up the taste.”TrailAndEater